 Markwell was highly effective. as leader.
 She founded regional field offices, hired recruiters, and took recruiting trips.
 Within a year, she had chapters of the WKKK in every state.
 At one period she was founding fifty new local chapter per week.
 Her zeal for temperance was remarkable.

 Lulu Markwell made tremendous efforts promoting the WCTU and the WKKK.
-But she lived to see the demise of both and died in 1941.
+But she lived to see the virtual demise of both.
+She died in 1941.

 Learn more at KKK and WCTU: Partners in Prohibition.

-Kerbawy, K. Knights in White Satin.
+- Kerbawy, K. Knights in White Satin.
 Women of the Ku Klux Klan.
 MA thesis.
-Marshall U, 2007.
+Marshall U.(Downloadable)

-Seaver, D. Women in the Hood.
+- Seaver, D. Women in the Hood.
 Women in 1920s Ku Klux Klan Publications.
 MA thesis.
-U Wisconsin – Madison, 1992.
+U WI – Madison.